 - netsh winsock reset

 Restart windows and check Flushing DNS Fix DNS Server Not Responding Error in Windows 10.

 Change DNS address (Use google DNS)

-Changing the DNS address is the first step to fix DNS server not responding Error.
-To Do This
+Changing the DNS address is the first step to fix the DNS server not responding Error.
+To-Do This

 - Go to Control Panel > Network and Internet > Network and Sharing Center.

 - Now click on Change Adapter Setting.